Kinto/kinto/docs/core/viewsets.rst

 using *ViewSets*.

-Since a resource defines two URLs with several HTTP methods, a view set can be considered as a set of rules for registring the resource views into the routing mechanism of Pyramid.
+Since a resource defines two URLs with several HTTP methods, a view set can be considered as a set of rules for registering the resource views into the routing mechanism of Pyramid.

 To use *Kinto-Core* in a basic fashion, there is no need to understand how